nimicent/watson-beat/initial_setup.md

 `echo 'export PATH="/usr/local/bin:$PATH"' >> ~/.bash_profile`

-3.

-Add the following line to the bottom of the  ~/.profile file

-export PATH=/usr/local/bin:/usr/local/sbin:$PATH
+3. Execute the command `brew` in terminal window and see if you get a bunch of information pertaining to `brew`, if you do - homebrew installed correctly!

-c) Install python
+#### Install python

 brew install python